Stratification as a general variance reduction method for Markov chain Monte Carlo: Introduction

-EMUS is inspired by Umbrella Sampling~\cite[Section~7.4]{FrenkelSmit2002},\cite{torrie1977nonphysical} and other methods such as WHAM~\cite{WHAM1992} and MBAR~\cite{shirts2008statistically} for computing potentials of mean force and free energies in statistical mechanics. \footnote{A potential of mean force is the logarithm of a marginal density.
+EMUS was inspired by Umbrella Sampling~\cite{torrie1977nonphysical} and other methods such as the Weighted Histogram Analysis Method (WHAM)~\cite{WHAM1992} and the Multistate Bennett Acceptance Ratio (MBAR)~\cite{shirts2008statistically} for computing potentials of mean force and free energies in statistical mechanics. \footnote{A potential of mean force is the logarithm of a marginal density.
 A free energy is the logarithm of a normalization constant.
-Both quantities play fundamental roles in statistical mechanics, e.g.\@ in theories of rates of chemical reactions.} We call these \emph{stratified MCMC methods} since they each adapt the principle of stratified survey sampling to MCMC simulation.
-Stratified MCMC methods are among the most powerful, most successful, and most widely used tools in molecular simulation though, in contrast to the presentation here, they are not typically used there to compute averages of general observables.
-WHAM, for example, has been instrumental in resolving important questions related to ion channels~\cite{berneche2001energetics} and protein folding~\cite{boczko1995folding}.
-However, despite obvious successes, the advantages and disadvantages of such methods have remained poorly understood; cf.\@ Remark~\ref{rem: diffusion scaling in chem literature} and~\cite{Thiede2016}.
-Motivated by this substantial gap between theory and application of stratified MCMC within statistical mechanics, and also by the challenges posed by multimodality and tail events within statistical applications of MCMC generally, we develop a clear theoretical explanation of the advantages of EMUS for sampling multimodal distributions and computing tail probabilities.
-Our theory suggests new applications of stratified MCMC (and EMUS in particular) to broad classes of sampling problems arising in statistics and statistical mechanics, a point that we demonstrate with detailed numerical experiments.
+Both quantities play fundamental roles in statistical mechanics, e.g.,\@ in theories of rates of chemical reactions.} We call these \emph{stratified MCMC methods} since they each adapt the principle of stratified survey sampling to MCMC simulation.
+That is, they each draw samples concentrated in a collection of subregions of state space and combine the resulting averages in a consistent manner.
+Stratified MCMC methods are among the most powerful, most successful, and most widely used tools in molecular simulation.
+(However, in contrast to our presentation here, they are not typically used in molecular simulation to compute averages of general observables.)
+WHAM, for example, has been instrumental for treating biomolecular processes ranging from protein folding~\cite{boczko1995folding} to conductance by ion channels~\cite{berneche2001energetics}.

-We now describe EMUS and its relationship to other MCMC methods.
-The EMUS algorithm proceeds roughly as follows: \begin{enumerate} \item We divide the support of the target distribution into regions called \textit{strata}.
-Associated to each stratum, we define a \textit{biased distribution} whose support lies within that stratum.
-For example, one might let the biased distribution corresponding to a stratum be the target distribution conditioned on the stratum. \item We use MCMC to sample the biased distributions. \item We weight the samples from each stratum to compute estimates of general averages with respect to the target distribution. \end{enumerate}

-\ignore{ \attn{ \textbf{May not be necessary to explain this:} The third step of the EMUS algorithm requires computing a \textit{weight vector} analogous to the vector of stratum weights in stratified survey sampling.
-(We recall that the weight of a stratum is the probability of the stratum, i.e.\@ the number of individuals in the stratum divided by the total number of individuals.)
-However, in stratified survey sampling, the stratum weights are typically known exactly, whereas in EMUS the weight vector must be estimated from sample averages over the biased distributions; we give the formula for computing the weights in Equation~\attn{cite} below.}}